Canada-Australia Consular Services Sharing Agreement

 i) assistance relating to local enquiries regarding the whereabouts of nationals of the other country;

-j) assistance relating to the emergency evacuation of nationals;
+j) assistance relating to crisis management;

 k) local registration of nationals of the other country;